WilliamYi96/williamyi96.github.io/_pages/about.md

 * <span style="color:red">New!!</span> 2022.09.
 Two papers (EF-BV, VR-ProxSkip) accepted by NeurIPS 2022!
 * 2022.09.
 Reviewer for AAAI 2023.
 * 2022.08.
 Serve as an Orientation Leader at KAUST 2022 Fall.
-* <span style="color:red">New!!</span> 2022.07.
+* 2022.07.
 Our paper "Variance Reduced ProxSkip: Algorithm, Theory and Application to Federated Learning" is available on [arXiv](https://arxiv.org/abs/2207.04338).
-* <span style="color:red">New!!</span> 2022.07.
+* 2022.07.
 [HGR-Net](https://arxiv.org/abs/2203.01386) for large-scale zero-shot learning has been accepted by ECCV 2022!
 Code is available [here](https://github.com/WilliamYi96/HGR-Net).
 * 2022.06.
 Reviewer for WACV 2023, BMVC 2022.
 * 2022.06.
 I moved from Building-1 L4 to Building-1 L2.
 * 2022.06.
 Reviewer for NeurIPS 2022.